 Our core interests are in the development and application of transition metal chemistry in catalysis and synthetic chemistry.
 We are particularly interested in metal catalyst design and mechanistic understanding, especially in C-H and C-X activation processes, which we have a strong track record in.
-Our work has links to chemical biology, supported by collaboration with others.
-Organometallic therapeutic agents such as carbon monoxide releasing molecules and fluorescent heteroaromatic compounds (purines and 2-pyrones) are of interest to the research group.
-Finally, we are engaged in some natural product synthesis, e.g. macrocyclic terpene derived compounds, which acts as a sharpening tool for our new catalysts and catalytic processes.
+Our work has links to chemical biology.
+Organometallic therapeutic agents such as carbon monoxide releasing molecules and fluorescent heteroaromatic compounds (purines, 2-pyrones and tryptophan derivatives) are of interest to the research group.
+We use natural product synthesis as a sharpening tool for our new catalysts and catalytic processes.

-We are an Organic Chemistry research group with strong multi-disciplinary links to Inorganic Chemistry, Chemical Biology and Nanoscience.
+We are an Organic Chemistry research group with multi-disciplinary links to Computational Studies (DFT), Inorganic Chemistry and Nanoscience through to Biophysics.

 Organometallic CO-releasing therapeutics.